The Ryder Cup ‘Riddle’, can the American task force solve it?

 What will not be announced is the realization that Europe has developed some off-field skills and team spirit.
 It is a culture of developing captains, detailed planning, careful pairings, supporting players with any weakness particularly nervous ‘rookies’.
 Because selection is not quite as competitive as in the USA they have leaders in the team who are very experienced at team play, Montgomery, Westwood and Garcia do not have a major between them.
 Any ‘rookie’ would be relieved to partner them while they settle their nerves.

 Paul McGinley has not won a major but before being winning captain for the Ryder Cup he was assistant captain twice and captain of the UK and Ireland team twice in the Seve Trophy against Europe.
 As a player, assistant captain and captain his score is 12 wins and one loss in international team play.
-It was recognition of these skills that I believe led Phil Michelson to call for a ten year plan.
+It was recognition of these skills that I believe led Phil Mickelson to call for a ten-year plan.

 The debate will go on but nobody can be certain what will happen.
 The next competition is at Hazeltine National G.C.
 Chaska Minnesota starting late September 2016.